abhishekbhaleyrao/learn/Salesforce/SF IMP/Apex.md

 <img src="SFAssets/images/CallingRecStaticMethod.jpg" width="500"/></br>

 - Note  : If you want to call the method without creating the instance of an Class then we have to use "Static" keyword to a method.
 (Use Static Method)
 - IMP   : 90% Code will be implemented using Static Method.
+- IMP   : In Trigger,Test Classes we have to use Static Methods.

 # Non Static Methods